gusevmk/100-days-of-code/log.md

 ### Day 2: January 24, 2019

-**Today's Progress**: Solved three tasks on codewars.com : "Pete, the baker" , "Decode the Morse code" and "Permutations"
+**Today's Progress**: Solved three tasks on codewars.com : "Pete, the baker" , "Decode the Morse code" and "Permutations" + "Rot 13 Cipher" task code was refactored (20 strings -> 3 strings.. or something like that)

 **Thoughts:** I don't know what I have to write here :DD